Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 Notes:

+Hello again everyone

-This feature delivers shorter parachain block times and an order of magnitude increase in quantity of Polkadot blockspace.
+Today I'll be speaking to you about asynchronous backing, the new feature which delivers shorter parachain block times and an order of magnitude increase in quantity of Polkadot blockspace.

+Lets get to it

 ---